Debug (film): Plot

-Six programmers incarcerated for hacking are out on work release, lead by the corrections officer Capra.
+Six programmers incarcerated for hacking are out on work release, led by the Corrections officer Capra.
 Their mission is to reboot and restore the abandoned spacecraft found floating aimlessly through space.

-Once on the spacecraft each hacker is assigned a task to reboot the system.
-Before assignment begins Mel argues that he should be in charge of the task because Kaida had a fellow prisoner killed on last work release (unknown if intentional or accidental).
-Capra, the corrections Officer, puts Mel in charge and the mission begins.
+Once on the spacecraft, each hacker, is assigned a task to reboot the system.
+Before assignment begins, Mel argues that he should be in charge of the task because Kaida had a fellow prisoner killed on last work release (it remains unclear if that was done intentionally or accidentally).
+Capra, the Corrections officer, puts Mel in charge and the mission begins.
 Capra restores power to the spacecraft so the hackers can get to work, each working on different computer terminals in separate levels of the ship, communicating through virtual headsets.

-The system goes into lockdown, trapping the entire crew on the vessel.
+The system goes into Lockdown, trapping the entire crew on the vessel.
 With Capra locked in with the rest of the hackers and nowhere to go, he decides to take a look around.
 Finding a medical bay, Capra straps himself to an arm receptacle to test his blood pressure.
 His arm gets trapped and a needle appears, with the AI system taking form in front of him.
-Capra is then injected with nanotech that turns him into a killing machine acting for the AI.
+Capra is then injected with Nanotech material that turns him into a killing machine acting for the AI.

 Kaida and James start to experience the illusions of the AI system.
-Meanwhile Mel and Lara, who are secret lovers, get tricked by the AI system and lured into trouble.
+Meanwhile, Mel and Lara, who are secret lovers, get tricked by the AI system and lured into trouble.
 Samson, who is scared of rats, sets a trap for a rat, which leads to the AI system trapping him, when suddenly Capra appears.
-Diondra links into the AI system to reboot it when the AI programs tempts her with a cube full of bank accounts from the former crew aboard the spacecraft that all went missing.
-Diondra is lead into a sewage pipe, where a decayed dead body appears; she kicks it down the pipe and learns the dead body had the cube on it.
-Diondra follows after the body to find the cube, the AI system locks the door behind her, and floods the pipe with sewage.
+Diondra links into the AI system to reboot it when the AI programs tempts her with a data storage cube full of bank accounts from the former crew aboard the spacecraft that all went missing.
+Diondra is led into a sewage pipe, where a decayed dead body appears; she kicks it down the pipe and finds out that the dead body has the cube on it.
+Diondra follows after the body to retrieve the cube, the AI system locks the door behind her, and floods the pipe with sewage.

 Mel, James, and Kaida meet up after experiencing all the strange things the AI system is doing.
 Mel argues with Kaida and James defends her, then Capra appears and attacks the hackers.
 Kaida manages to kill Capra by shutting the airlock on him.

 James is wounded and unconscious, and Kaida is brought into the AI system simulation.
 Here she faces the AI lead system and proceeds to fight.
 Eventually Kaida destroys the AI but has no way of getting out.
 James is then seen waking up, and James and Kaida are now the only survivors.

 The final scene shows James no longer a prisoner but instead an Admiral of the same spacecraft with Kaida who is now in the virtual world as the AI operating system.
-They are leading a new expedition with a new crew.
+They are in charge of a new flight with a new crew.